jaydpage/ts-this/README.md

 # ts-this

-This repository demonstrates the various uses of the `this` keyword in javascript and typescript
+This repository demonstrates the various uses of the `this` keyword in typescript

 ### This in a function